 Insurance Company Car Accident Settlement Offer: Should I Take It?
-Talk to an Experienced Minnesota Attorney First.
+Talk to an Experienced Minnesota Attorney First

-Our car crash lawyers in MN have seen many personal injury cases where people do not realize they have been injured for days or even weeks after a car accident and settled their case with the insurance by taking a small offer too soon after the accident.
-Our MN Car Accident attorneys have seen quick early settlement offers like this made by Progressive Insurance, State Farm, Allstate and several other auto insurance companies as well.
+Our car crash attorneys in MN have seen many personal injury cases where people do not realize they have been injured for days or even weeks after an auto accident.
+They regret they settled their case with the insurance by taking a small offer too soon after the accident.
+Our MN Car Accident lawyers have seen quick early settlement offers like this made by Progressive Insurance, State Farm, Allstate and several other auto insurance companies as well.
 Often, the insurance company’s settlement offer is not at all fair given the situation or future risks.

 We have offices where you can come to discuss your car accident personal injury case with a lawyer in Minneapolis, St. Louis Park and Woodbury.
-Our attorneys also meet our car accident clients at their homes in St. Paul, Chanhassen, Chaska, Maple Grove, Apple Valley, Lakeville, Anoka, White Bear Lake, Brooklyn Park, and other cities throughout Minnesota.
-We will always provide you with a free initial consultation and we never charge anything unless you receive compensation for your injuries.
+Our MN attorneys also meet our car accident clients at their homes.
+We come to St. Paul, Chanhassen, Chaska, Maple Grove, and Apple Valley.
+Also, Lakeville, Anoka, White Bear Lake, Brooklyn Park, and other cities throughout Minnesota.
+We will always provide you with a free initial consultation.
+Further, we never charge anything unless you receive compensation for your injuries.